-7.a.
-Close all windows, open the Full alignment for PFAM accession PF08975.
+- 7.a.
+Close windows. - Load the ferredoxin alignment (PF03460 from PFAM (seed)). - 7.b.
 Select a contiguous set of sequences by clicking and dragging on the sequence ID panel.
-Right click on the selected sequence IDs to bring up the sequence ID pop-up menu, select Hide Sequences.
+Right click on the selected sequence IDs to bring up the sequence ID context menu, select Hide Sequences. - 7.c.

-- 7.b.
 Right click on the blue triangle indicating hidden sequences and select Reveal Sequences in the panel.
-(If you have hidden all sequences then you will need to use the alignment window menu option $View \Rightarrow Show \Rightarrow All\ Sequences$.) - 7.c.
+(If you have hidden all sequences then you will need to use the alignment window menu option $View \Rightarrow Show \Rightarrow All Sequences.)$ - 7.d.
 Repeat the process but use a non-contiguous set of sequences.
-Note that when multiple regions are hidden there are two options, Reveal Sequences and Reveal All. - 7.d.
-Repeat the above using columns to hide and reveal columns instead of sequences. - 7.e.
-Select a region of the alignment, then add in some additional columns to the selection, and experiment with the 'Hide all but selected region' function in $View \Rightarrow Hide \Rightarrow All$ but selected region. - 7.f.
-Select some sequences and pick one to represent the rest by hovering the mouse over this sequence.
-Bring up the Sequence ID pop-up menu by right clicking and then select (Sequence ID name) \Rightarrow Represent group with (Sequence ID name).
-To reveal these hidden sequences, right click on the Sequence ID and in the pop-up menu select Reveal All.
+Note that when multiple regions are hidden you can select either Reveal Sequences to reveal the hidden sequences that were clicked, or Reveal All. - 7.e.
+Repeat the above using columns to hide and reveal columns instead of sequences. - 7.f.
+Select a region of the alignment, and experiment with the Hide all but selected region option in View \Rightarrow Hide \Rightarrow All but selected region. - 7.g.
+Select some sequences, pick one to represent the rest by hovering the mouse over this sequence.
+Bring up the Sequence ID context menu by right clicking and select (Sequence ID name) \Rightarrow Represent group with (Sequence ID name).
+To reveal these hidden sequences, right click on the Sequence ID and in the context menu select Reveal All.